micmejia/bible-dump/NKJV/Matthew/Matt 18.md

 "But that servant went out and found one of his fellow servants who owed him a hundred denarii; and he laid hands on him and took _him_ by the throat, saying, 'Pay me what you owe!'

 ###### 29
-So his fellow servant fell down [^e]at his feet and begged him, saying, 'Have patience with me, and I will pay you [^f]all.'
+So his fellow servant fell down at his feet and begged him, saying, 'Have patience with me, and I will pay you all.'

 ###### 30
 And he would not, but went and threw him into prison till he should pay the debt.